filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ### Activation and consensus rules

-This FIP introduces a new consensus rule that becomes mandatory from network version 28 onward.
+This FIP introduces a consensus rule that becomes mandatory from network version 28 onward.

-- **Pre-activation (network versions < 28):**

-  - Clients MAY implement reservation mode as a best-effort or testing feature, optionally gated by local configuration.
-  - Any reservation failures (including Begin/End failures, overflow, or invariant violations) MUST NOT cause a tipset to be considered invalid under consensus.
+Before activation (network versions < 28), clients MAY implement reservation mode as a best-effort or testing feature, optionally gated by local configuration.
+However, any reservation failures (including Begin/End failures, overflow, or invariant violations) MUST NOT cause a tipset to be considered invalid under consensus.
 Pre-activation, the canonical state transition for block validity remains the legacy semantics without reservations.

-- **Post-activation (network versions ≥ 28):**

-  - For any tipset at or after the configured upgrade epoch for network version 28, the state transition MUST behave as if a reservation session were applied to explicit messages in `M(T)` according to this specification.
-  - A tipset is valid only if there exists a reservation plan `plan_T` and an execution in reservation mode that:
+After activation (network versions ≥ 28), for any tipset at or after the configured upgrade epoch for network version 28, the state transition MUST behave as if a reservation session were applied to explicit messages in `M(T)` according to this specification.
+A tipset is valid only if there exists a reservation plan `plan_T` and an execution in reservation mode that:

-    - successfully calls Begin with `plan_T` (no sender-resolution failures, no insufficient-funds, no size-limit violations, no arithmetic overflow), and
+- successfully calls Begin with `plan_T` (no sender-resolution failures, no insufficient-funds, no size-limit violations, and no arithmetic overflow),
 - processes all explicit messages in `M(T)` while maintaining the invariants above, and
 - successfully calls End with all reservations fully released (no `reserved[a] > 0`).

-  - If a node cannot start, maintain, or end a reservation session for a candidate tipset without violating these invariants, that tipset MUST NOT be considered valid.
+If a node cannot start, maintain, or end a reservation session for a candidate tipset without violating these invariants, that tipset MUST NOT be considered valid.

 Implementations remain free to expose different operational modes (for example, non-strict or strict pre-activation reservation checks), but from network version 28 onward, all conforming implementations MUST converge on the reservation mode semantics described here for consensus validity.